collective-soundworks/soundworks-template/README.md

-# Soundworks Template
+# Soundworks Application Template

-This is a template of a [*Soundworks*](https://github.com/collective-soundworks/soundworks/) application.
+This is a template for developing [*Soundworks*](https://github.com/collective-soundworks/soundworks/) applications.
-The template includes comprehensive comments in the code.
+The template includes comprehensive comments in the source files.

 For a complete documentation of the *Soundworks* framework, please refer to http://collective-soundworks.github.io/soundworks/.